 We believe strongly that athletics and activities play a vital role in the comprehensive high school.
-If you plan to be involved as a participant of an athletic program, it is mandatory that you read through the

-"South Albany High School Athletic Handbook and Code of Conduct"

-The parent permission form that allows participation is at the end of this handbook, and it is vital that everyone involved understand the expectations and the processes utilized in our athletic programs.
-This is a separate booklet and is available at registration or in the main office at South Albany High School.
+If you plan to be involved as a participant of an athletic program, it is mandatory that you read through the "South Albany High School Athletic Handbook and Code of Conduct".
+The parent permission form allows participation.
+It is vital that everyone involved understand the expectations and the processes utilized in our athletic programs.